 Visiting the Day of the Dead in Michoacan is a moving experience that will change how you feel about death.
 Of all the places that Day of the Dead is celebrated, the events around Lake Patzcuaro are some of the most authentic.
 Touring Patzcuaro, Tzintzuntzan, Santa Fe de la Laguna, and Morelia, Mochoacán will leave a lasting impression.

-From East L.A. to Oaxaca and Mexico City, there are a lot of different ways to celebrate Day of the Dead.
+From East L.A. to Oaxaca and Mexico City, Mexico has a lot of different ways to celebrate Day of the Dead.
 Guadalajara recently inaugurated a Day of the Dead-themed amusement park.
 Mexico City has a massive parade that was inspired by a James Bond film.
 Day of the Dead is riding a Disney-themed bandwagon after the success of the movie Coco (2017).
 Rightly so, it was a beautiful movie but the way Disney tried to copyright the name Day of the Dead is the ultimate form of cultural appropriation.

 Day Of The Dead In Michoacán Overview

-The Purépecha people around Lake Pátzcuaro have centuries of tradition remembering their dead in a very unique and beautiful way.
+The Purépecha people around Lake Pátzcuaro have centuries of tradition remembering their dead in a unique and beautiful way.
 There are parades in Morelia building up to the main event but the soul of the holiday is found in the cemeteries around Lake Patzcuaro on the night between the first and second of November.
 Altars are set up in houses and graveyards, and decorated with more flowers than most people will see in a lifetime.
 Candles, pictures of deceased loved ones, and their favorite food and drink have the ability to relive a time long past.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) designated the historic center of Downtown Morelia as a cultural world heritage site in 1991 and the indigenous festivity dedicated to the dead as an intangible cultural heritage of humanity in 2008.